Why do American Indians get so mad when you say their ancestors migrated across the Bering land bridge from Asia?

 science as our measuring stick, then all the scientific evidence is that the Americas have

-been inhabited for at least 20,000 years.
+been inhabited by humans for at least 20,000 years.
 There are even ruins which are known to be 12,000 years

 old.
 To use science to prove we are immigrants here and then ignore how long science says